bmatschke/s-unit-equations/elliptic-curve-tables/README.md

 This folder contains tables of elliptic curves over number fields K with good reduction outside a given set of primes S.

+### Contents

+- Folder `good-reduction-away-from-first-primes`: smaller fields K, S the primes in K above the first n primes.
+- Folder `good-reduction-away-from-2`: many fields K, S the primes in K above 2.
+- Folder `bounded-rad2N`: smaller fields K, all elliptic curves with a bound on the radical of twice the conductor norm.
+- Folder `fields`: tables of number fields, which were computed along the way.

 ### Computation method

 Let M(S,K) denote the set of K-ismorphism classes of elliptic curves over K with good reduction outside S.
-To compute M(S,K), we first use Koutsianas' reduction to finitely many S-unit equations over certain extension fields L, which we then solve using the solver in this repository.
+To compute M(S,K), we first use Koutsianas' (Elkies, Cremona) reduction to finitely many S-unit equations over certain extension fields L, which we then solve using the solver in this repository.

 ### Format